Parts List or BOM?

 Now why BOM?

 AutoCAD was an Architectural program and they called it a BILL of MATERIALS.

 This should be a DUH moment for all of you.

 What are the materials to build a house?
 Yes… Wood,

 Due to the wide spread of AutoCAD into the mechanical/industrial industry many took on this term.

-What is even funnier is that many of the mechanical 3D CAD companies took on the misnomer “BOM”.
+What is even funnier is that many of the mechanical 3D MCAD companies took on the misnomer “BOM”.
 I just chuckled knowing they never thought it through.
 Why?
 That was the beginning of a "new" process now being run by those with very little applicable knowledge of the mechanical/industrial industry and took Autodesk's lead.

 We are far passed the point where it would matter, so BOM's Away!